Béla Rákosi

-Béla Rákosi (born Béla Kremsner; 1841, Acsád, Kingdom of Hungary) was a Hungarian physician, surgeon doctor, and police surgeon.
-He was a relative of Jenő, Viktor, and Szidi Rákosi.
+Béla Rákosi (born Béla Kremsner; 1841, Acsád, Kingdom of Hungary) was a Hungarian physician, surgeon, and police doctor.
+He was the brother of Jenő, Viktor, and Szidi Rákosi.

 Life

-Rákosi was born in Acsád, where his father (who, in 1867, changed his family name to name Rákosi, children included) was the host Szeged officer.
-Rákosi studied medical sciences at Vienna University and earned a medical doctor degree in 1864.
-He was the County doctor in Gyergyószentmiklós, and was later the state physician in Vác and medical practitioner and police in Budapest and was a member of the Royal medical association in Budapest.
+Rákosi was born in Acsád, where his father (who, in 1867, changed his family name to Rákosi, children included) was a steward of the Szegedy family.
+Rákosi studied medical sciences at Vienna University and had earned his medical doctorate there in 1864.
+He was the county doctor in Gyergyószentmiklós, as well as an assistant doctor at the Lipótmező mental asylum.
+Later, he was the state penitentiary's physician in Vác, and a police doctor and member of the Royal Society of Physicians in Budapest.

-He wrote articles in the Jogtudományi Közlöny (held a class in Reading Prison Affairs), in medicine (1871 epidemic toroklob Gyergyó-Ditró), the plague, edited by István Toldy National Newsstand; Nemzeti Hírlap, the Reform (insane 1872 statistics), and the Budapesti Hírlap (medical ministries).
+He wrote articles for the Jogtudományi Közlöny and Gyógyászat journals, as well as the newspapers Nemzeti Hírlap, Reform and Budapesti Hírlap.
+He translated works from Richard von Krafft-Ebing, Theodor Billroth, and Michael Joseph Rossbach into Hungarian, and wrote a presentation about nutrition in the penal system for the Association of Hungarian Lawyers, which was later published as an issue of their periodical Magyar Jogászegyleti Értekezések.